WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

 </div>

 <div style="min-height: 14px;">
-  twi3.dll is a Citrix file. &nbsp;Click &#8216;Module&#8217; and getting properties gives us more information about the file and its purpose.
+  twi3.dll is a Citrix file. &nbsp;Click 'Module' and getting properties gives us more information about the file and its purpose.
 </div>

 <div style="min-height: 14px;">